rmuit/PracticalAfas/README.md

 getDataWithOptions call supports - though these were not (officially) supported by Connection::getData() before version 1.2 (and I've never seen these documented in AFAS' knowledge base).
 They are:
-- 'skip' and 'take'.
+- 'Skip' and 'Take'.
 Indeed it turns out that the SOAP API accepts these in two
   forms: as direct arguments and as options inside the 'options' argument.
 It is recommended to _not_ set these inside 'options'.
 Their behavior is slightly different in both places (see code comments) and v1.2 of this library unifies and validates them, which means the 'options' form has changed behavior slightly.
+- 'Index'.
+This is used for ordering records in a data set, and its syntax is an XML snippet (which can be seen encapsulated by <Index> tags in an example above).
+It only works for SOAP clients.
+It's recommended not to use this option, but to pass the 'OrderByFieldIds' argument instead, which has a simpler syntax and is portable.
+(For SOAP clients, it is automatically converted to a correct 'Index' option.)

 #### Differences between REST and SOAP (for Get Connectors)

 The connection class behaves mostly the same, regardless whether it is used with a SOAP or REST client.
 The exceptions are:

-- SOAP clients/connections do not support 'OR filters' or ordering (the 'orderbyfieldids' argument).
+- SOAP clients/connections do not support 'OR filters'.
+(Or at least, I don't think so.
+Maybe there is another undocumented option for this...)

 - The default value for the 'take' argument.
 The AFAS REST API will (always?) return 100 rows maximum if the 'take' argument is not specified.
 With a SOAP